WolfeTyler/Character-Based-Tokenizer/README.md

 # Character-Based Tokenizer

 This is a simple, educational **character-level tokenizer** for NLP / LLM experiments.

-This project turns text into a sequence of **character IDs** (and back again), so you can train language models (RNNs, Transformers, etc.) without needing complex tokenization like BPE/WordPiece.
+This turns text into a sequence of **character IDs** (and back again), so you can train language models (RNNs, Transformers, etc.) without needing complex tokenization like BPE/WordPiece.

 ## Tokenization